 4. Add additional info to the tweet that your followers may find useful

 Hotels often retweet content that they believe their followers and guests would find helpful.
 If you notice that something you are retweeting could use a few more details added to the post, you can add your two cents in your comment.
 For example, if the post is about a restaurant, you could add that they offer free parking or that they also offer happy hour.

 5. Show your reply to a user who has tweeted to the hotel

-Of course Twitter users still have the option of retweeting without adding a comment.
-Retweets without comments will appear exactly the same as they did before.
+Of course, Twitter users still have the option of retweeting without adding a comment.
+Retweets without comments will appear precisely the same as they did before.
 When retweeting, be sure to ask yourself if your comment will add value to the tweet and if guests will find your comment useful.